Jo-Ann Strauss: Social Projects

 In 2008, Strauss spearheaded the Princess Project to give deserving young ladies the chance to go to their "Matric Balls" or "Proms" in designer dresses previously owned by South Africa's top celebrities.
 The idea behind her initiative was born of the fact that she herself went to her Matric Dance in a "previously-loved" designer dress which she bought with her mother at a second-hand store.

 Strauss is one of South Africa's most respected media personalities and uses her profile and influence to help various initiatives.
-Her Princess Project has been supported by many South African and now international stars and has given dresses to over 80 young ladies thus far with the help of SA's top magazines YOU, Huisgenoot and Drum as well as Top Billing.
+Her Princess Project has been supported by many South African and international stars and has donated over 80 dresses the help of the SA's magazines YOU, Huisgenoot and Drum, as well as Top Billing.

 She partnered with the International Fashion Sale in 2010 and reached even more deserving young ladies in SA.
 Similar initiatives exist around the world, enabling young girls to feel like modern princesses.

 In 2014, Strauss was appointed a Celebrity Advocate for international child rights organization, the United Nations Children's Fund (UNICEF) in South Africa.